2023-10-20 10:16:57

 Earlier this year, Arizona volleyball head coach Rita Stubbs said that setter Ana Heath had no problem coming into Stubbs’ office and talking her ear off.
 Heath just had a problem doing that once she was on the court.
 Heath would probably not disagree with that sentiment.

 “I think my communication on the court as a whole is one thing that I need to work harder on,” Heath said.
 “Like being louder type thing.
-That’s something that me and Rita have been talking about.
+That’s something that me and Rita have been talking regarding.
 Just being more vocal.
 Not necessarily like the one-on-one between me and hitters, but just like with all six of us on the court at once and having a bigger vocal presence with that.”

 Heath was supposed to still be backing up former Wildcat Emery Herman.
-When Herman decided to transfer after last season, Heath was the heir apparent.
+When Herman decided to transfer following last season, Heath was the heir apparent.
 It might not be what she expected to be doing her sophomore season, but she looked forward to the possibilities.

 “I was excited because I want to play,” Heath said.
 “I wanted to help the team out more than just serving in sets and everything.
 So I was excited, but I was definitely sad to see her go because I loved her.
 We got along really well.
 But I was looking forward to working with the team and filling in that role and just getting better.”